Ethereum Classic

-Ethereum Classic is an open source, blockchain-based distributed computing platform featuring smart contract (scripting) functionality.
-It supports a modified version of Nakamoto consensus via transaction-based state transitions executed on a public Ethereum Virtual Machine (EVM).
+Ethereum Classic is a blockchain-based distributed computing platform that offers smart contract (scripting) functionality.
+Ethereum Classic maintains the original, unaltered history of the Ethereum blockchain prior to the controversial DAO hard fork in July 2016.
+It is now the largest smart contract platform secured by a proof-of-work consensus mechanism, following Ethereum’s transition to proof-of-stake in 2022.
+It is open source and supports a modified version of Nakamoto consensus via transaction-based state transitions executed on a public Ethereum Virtual Machine (EVM).

 Ethereum Classic maintains the original, unaltered history of the Ethereum network.
-The Ethereum project's mainnet initially released via Frontier on 30 July 2015.
+The Ethereum project's mainnet was initially released via Frontier on 30 July 2015.
 However, due to a hack of a third-party project, The DAO, the Ethereum Foundation created a new version of the Ethereum mainnet on 20 July 2016 with an irregular state change implemented that erased the DAO theft from the Ethereum blockchain history.
-The Ethereum Foundation applied their trademark to the new, altered version of the Ethereum blockchain; Ethereum (code: ETH).
-The older, unaltered version of Ethereum was renamed and continued on as Ethereum Classic (code: ETC).
+The Ethereum Foundation applied their trademark to the new, altered version of the Ethereum blockchain.
+The older, unaltered version of Ethereum was renamed and continued on as Ethereum Classic.

 Ethereum Classic's native Ether token is a cryptocurrency traded on digital currency exchanges under the currency code ETC. Ether is created as a reward to network nodes for a process known as "mining", which validates computations performed on Ethereum Classic's EVM.
-Implemented on 11 December 2017, the current ETC monetary policy seeks the same goals as bitcoin of being mechanical, algorithmic, and capped.
+Implemented on 11 December 2017, the current ETC monetary policy seeks the same goals as bitcoin: being mechanical, algorithmic, and capped.
 ETC can be exchanged for network transaction fees or other assets, commodities, currencies, products, and services.

 Ethereum Classic provides a decentralized Turing-complete virtual machine, the Ethereum Virtual Machine (EVM), which can execute scripts using an international network of public nodes.
-The virtual machine's instruction set is Turing-complete in contrast to others like bitcoin script.
+The virtual machine's instruction set is Turing-complete, in contrast to others like Bitcoin Script.
 Gas, an internal transaction pricing mechanism, is used to mitigate spam and allocate resources on the network.